© Crown copyright 2019

 - learn job-specific skills

-- study for a work-based qualification during their working week, such as at a college or training organisation
+- study for a work-based qualification during their working week, such as at a college or training organisation.

 5. Providing a traineeship

 Traineeships are designed to help young people who want to get an apprenticeship or job but don’t yet have appropriate skills or experience.
+A Disability Confident Employer will encourage disabled people to apply for all of their traineeship vacancies and support them when they do.

 6. Providing paid internships or supported internships (or both)

 A paid internship is a period of paid work experience between 1 and 4 months, aimed at college or university students and usually taking place during the summer.
 Typically, the intern will work full time for a certain employer, where they will gain experience and basic knowledge about a particular business discipline.
 This valuable experience can be built upon during a placement year as well as in graduate employment.
+A Disability Confident Employer will encourage disabled people to apply for all of their internship opportunities and support them when they do.

 A supported internship is aimed at disabled people still in education who are seeking work experience and knowledge about a business discipline but whose disability is such that they need special support, often including a support worker or work coach to help them in the workplace.
 Supported internships do require time and commitment to set up, so might be most appropriate for a larger employer who could offer several of them at once or in succession, sharing support costs and setting up time.